DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-core.md

 The .NET Tracer is open source.
 For more information, see the [.NET Tracer repository][1].

-## Supported .NET Core runtimes
+## Supported .NET and .NET Core runtimes

-The .NET Tracer supports automatic instrumentation on the following .NET Core versions.
+The .NET Tracer supports automatic instrumentation on the following .NET and .NET Core versions.
 It also supports [.NET Framework][2].

 | Version              | Microsoft End of Life | Support level        | Package version      |
 | -------------------- | --------------------- | -------------------- | -------------------- |